zhangshumei/PAMI/README.md

 # PAMI
-Pattern Analysis and Machine Intelligence
-Class exercises of PAMI (CSc 872)
+Class exercises of Pattern Analysis and Machine Intelligence (CSc 872)